• Skip to main content

 • Milk - Milk in meatballs gives them moisture and makes them super tender.

-• Parsley - A bit of chopped herbs gives you fresh flavor and those lovely green specs throughout your meatballs.
+• Parsley - A bit of chopped herbs gives you fresh flavor and those lovely green specks throughout your rustic meatball recipe!

 For the Sauce